March 8-12, 2021 | Online edition

 Disciplines involved are Psychology, Sociology, Social Psychology, Life-span Psychology, Social Demography and Social Policy, Statistics and Socioeconomics, depending on the tutors and the workshop contents.
 The common topic of the workshops is vulnerability across the life course.

-Stéphane Cullati, University of Geneva & University of Fribourg
+Stéphane Cullati, LIVES Centre, University of Fribourg

-Stefan Sieber, University of Geneva
+Stefan Sieber, LIVES Centre, University of Geneva

 2. The impact of age-related stereotypes on (cognitive) ageing: myth or reality?